Qoala-T/QC/README.md

 About
 -----
-Qoala-T is a supervised learning tool that asseses accuracy of manual quality controled T1 imaging scans and their automated neuroanatomical labeling processed in FreeSurfer.
+Qoala-T is a supervised learning tool that asseses accuracy of manual quality control of T1 imaging scans and their automated neuroanatomical labeling processed in FreeSurfer.
 It is particularly intended to use in developmental datasets.
 This package contains data and R code as described in Klapwijk et al., (in prep).
 The protocol of our in hosue developped manual QC procedure can be found [here](https://github.com/larawierenga/Qoala-T-under-construction/blob/master/Github_Qoala-T_Manual_QC.pdf).

 ### Running Qoala-T